ruuvi/ruuvi-sensor-protocols/README.md

 All the files in this repository are licensed under Apache 2.0.

-The encoder uses a code snippet called [ShortURL](https://github.com/delight-im/ShortURL) licensed under Apache 2.0 which is not a copyleft license.
+The encoder/decoder uses a code snippet called [ShortURL](https://github.com/delight-im/ShortURL).